Seifpetit/moment-Coach/README.md

 ### 🗓️ Build Timeline
 - **Day 1 – Environment + UI pulse**: Vite + React + Tailwind v4, Framer Motion; first pulsing circle running.

+# Moment Coach

+> A precision-tuned 2-minute environment that realigns human tempo.
+> It doesn’t teach you control — it lets you experience it.

+---

+## 🧱 Philosophy — North Star
+“The world slows down.
+For a second you feel a pause — no pressure, realignment.”

+---

+## 🧩 Core Emotional Model
+Entry clusters: **restless • tired • flat • overthinking • curious**
+Each maps to a **desired self-image**, **motion speed**, and **tone palette**.

+---

+## ⚙️ Interaction Architecture (Finite-State)